DSimonne/sixs/sixs/experiments/README.md

 ```

 * Type `do.run("macro.txt")` in the MED env
-* Make sure the rga is recording (green button, you should see the Argon)
+* Make sure the RGA is recording (green button, you should see the Argon)
 * Save your macro in the directory where the scans are saved
 * It will generate a log file (log_nameofmacro_date_time.txt) in folder, interesting to be sure at what time we changed conditions on the particle (gas or temperature), put them in data_folder/xcat_data/date/log